DouglasUrner/GDP1/units/4/assignments/2-first-unity-game/index.md

 1. Launch Unity Hub and open your UnityPlayground project.
    - The UnityPlayground project folder should be on your desktop.
 If you don't have a copy of the project (or if you'd like to start over with a fresh copy), locate the folder on the P: drive (navigate to the Collaboration folder for our class in ```P:\Instruction\Douglas_Urner```) and drag the UnityPlayground folder to your desktop.
+1. Follow the instructions in the [slides][] to:
+   - Create a folder to hold your game's assets.
-1. Create a new folder for your game in the Project pane:
+   - Create a new scene file to build the game in.
-   - Select the **Assets** folder.
-   - Click on the **Create** dropdown menu.
-   - Select **Folder.**
-1. In the UnityPlayground documentation folder find the **Getting Started - Unity Playground** document.
-Double-click on the document to open it.
-1.
+1. After you've set up your project, follow along in the **Getting Started** tutorial (in the Documents folder) to build your first game.
+1. As you're working, pay attention to the conventions used in the project and match them.
+Consistent code is a virtue.
 1. Make a copy of the [submission template][template] and fill it out.
 1. Once you've completed the template, submit it.